MasterJ93/ATProtoKit/API_GUIDELINES.md

     - In the standard `init()` method, set the value of `wrappedValue` to an underscored (`_`) version of the name of the property.
     - In `init(from decoder: Decoder) throws`, attempt to to decode each `Date` property using `@DateFormatting`/`@DateFormattingOptional`'s `wrappedValue`:
     - For `CodingKeys`, only override the case if the value doesn't match the required value in the lexicon.
+- The decoding and encoding methods, the line that defines `container` and the decoding/encoding process must be separated by a single line.
+- For `truncateEncode()` and `truncateEncodeIfPresent()`, make the rest of the code should be separated from the rest of the encoding process of the other properties.

 ## Lexicon Union Designs
 - All union types must be `public` `enum`s and should conform to `Codable`, `Decodable`, or `Encodable`.